Medsaad/oraios-queries/README.md

     - `.where(conditions)`: accept an array of query conditions that can be attached by 'AND' and 'OR' relations.
     - `.orderBy(orderList):` accepts an array of objects where you can add a list of order columns and order directions.
     - `groupBy(groupList)`: accepts a list of columns you can group by.
 - After the query is build, you are expected to chain a method that tells the query execution class how do you want the data to be returned.

+        postResults.list().then(data => {
+            console.log(data);
+        });

     All the following functions return a promise:

     - `.list()`: lists all results found in the form of array of objects.
     - `col(column_name)`: returns an array of values of a certain column.
     - `listAfter(offset)`: skip an *offset* amount of  values and then list all values after it.